Skip to main content

 5. Ergonomics - Tie

-My hands start to hurt after a heavy gaming session.
-But, I think its the inherent size of this form factor.
+My hands start to hurt after a heavy gaming session, but I think it's the inherent size of this form factor.
+All devices get ½ point.

-I cannot comment firsthand on the other devices as I don't own or have handled them, but from what I saw on online reviews the RG series tend to have better overall build qualities and I can attest the RG351p is quite well built.
+I cannot comment firsthand on the other devices, as I don't own or have handled them, but from what I have seen in online reviews, the RG series tends to have better overall build quality.
+I can attest that the RG351p is quite well built.

-RG and Retroid get 1 point, all others 1/2 point.
+RG and Retroid get 1 point; all others get ½ point.

-Next to the lower resolution screen this is where the RG351p loses out.
-It lacks built-in WiFi that all other systems have by default and while few in its class have it, older generation handhelds supported HDMI video out.
+Next to the lower resolution screen, this is where the RG351p loses out.
+It lacks built-in WiFi, which all other systems have by default.
+While few in its class have it, older generation handhelds supported HDMI video out.

 Final Score

-Giving 1 point for a win and 1/2 point for a tie by the numbers the RG351mp has the highest score, followed by the RG351m and RGB 10.
+Giving 1 point for a win and ½ point for a tie, the RG351mp has the highest score, followed by the RG351m and RGB 10.
 So technically, those would be the 'better' handhelds.

 • Retroid Pocket 2 - 4.5